ut-ras/RobotathonESP32/docs/_sections/_guide-FAQ/technical.md

 <img src="{{ '/_assets/images/rmdir.png' | prepend: site.baseurl }}" alt="rmdir :(">

 In a similar fashion, Git commands require you to navigate to your Git repository's directory!

-## What is a Bash terminal?
-The Bash terminal is a **command-line interface** (CLI) where you type in various commands to execute tasks.
-The main use for Git Bash in Robotathon will be for Git and file management.
-While you could get away with your OS's native file explorer GUI, you can do everything and more with the Bash terminal!

-Some of the most important commands include:
-* ls (list files)
-* cd (change directory)
-* mkdir (create directory)
-* rm (remove files)
-* cp (copy files)
-* mv (move or rename files)
-* cat (display file contents)
-* grep (search for patterns in files)

-You can use various `options/flags` to change the functionality of commands.

-For example, `rm` by default can only delete single files, while `rm -rf` can delete entire folders.

 ## What is the SiLabs USB-UART driver for?